A Film by Malic Amalya

-16mm to be screed with a live soundtrack
+16mm to be screeNEd with a live soundtrack

 Shot on an optical printer, damaged frames from 8mm home movies have been re-photographed onto 16mm film stock.
 By exposing the photographic anomalies of film, Drifting allows the audience to savor the photographic physicality of the media, while also asking them to consider how framing mediates their viewing experience and understanding of images.

 In 2006, I worked transferring silent 8mm home movies to digital video.
 The films I worked with came from across the United States, spanning from the 1940s through the 80s, with the majority from the 60s and 70s.
 Much of the footage focused on the family, including weddings, children’s birthdays, vacations, and holiday traditions.
 Watching a decade unfold in the course of a few hours, I felt immense affection for the families and care for their memories wound around 3-inch reels.

 My job included digitally color correcting each scene and physically splicing out celluloid anomalies, including light leaks, jittering images, and burn holes.
 As I cut out these so-called imperfections, I began to wonder what stories were left out of the frame and how technology, cultural norms, and structural inequalities impacted whose lives were not preserved in celluloid.